-- adequate availability of supervision and educational resources; - sufficient clinical opportunities for genuine learning (eg. doctors report 20-person ward rounds are not uncommon in metropolitan hospitals); - quality supervisor/educator training; and - adequate time for student assessments.
+- adequate availability of supervision and educational resources; - sufficient clinical opportunities for genuine learning (e.g. doctors report 20-person ward rounds are not uncommon in metropolitan hospitals); - quality supervisor/educator training; and - adequate time for student assessments.

-AMA Queensland is also aware the Indigenous Interns Pathway currently in place at Townsville Hospital and Health Service has had high rates of success and intern satisfaction.
-The program provides culturally appropriate support and mentorship for First Nations doctors and, given we know 30 per cent of these doctors leave the profession, we call on Queensland Health to support its implementation in all Hospital and Health Services (HHSs) as a priority.
+AMA Queensland is also aware the Indigenous Interns Pathway, currently in place at Townsville Hospital and Health Service has had high rates of success and intern satisfaction.
+The program provides culturally appropriate support and mentorship for First Nations doctors and, given we know 30 per cent of these doctors leave the profession, we call for Queensland Health to support its implementation in all Hospital and Health Services (HHSs) as a priority.
+The government committed to evaluating this program in the 2024-25 budget.

-Likewise, AMA Queensland will continue advocating for the establishment of a State Government-funded General Practice Trainee Grant Program in line with that offered in Victoria.
-This program would deliver \$40,000 grants over two years to trainee doctors who enrol in a general practice training course in Queensland.
-We must do everything we can to increase the number of graduates choosing general practice so all Queenslanders have access to best practice primary care and preventative health.
+Likewise, AMA Queensland advocates for ongoing funding of the State Government's General Practice Trainee Grant Program.
+This program delivers \$40,000 grants over two years to trainee doctors who enrol in a general practice training course in Queensland.
+We must do everything we can to increase the number of graduates choosing general practice, so all Queenslanders have access to best practice primary care and preventive health.